Residual Back Projection With Untrained Neural Networks: Experiments and Results

-As previously mentioned, one of the most significant advantages of our proposed method is that no training process is required.
-This advantage eliminates any interference from an inadequate training process or the inconsistencies between inference input and training data.
-To prove this claim, we redo the sparse-view CT reconstruction experiment with the same test image rotated by $30^\circ$ degrees, modeling a simple pose change of the patient.
+The few-view CT reconstruction experiment is replicated, utilizing an identical test image rotated by $30^\circ$ degrees to simulate a rudimentary pose alteration of the patient.
 The reconstruction performances are shown in Fig.\ref{SVreconR}, and the reconstruction results corresponding to $30$ views are shown in Fig.\ref{recon_rotate}.
-The comparison is also made under the limited-angle condition, and similar results are obtained.
+A similar experiment is also conducted under the limited-angle condition, yielding similar results.